The following instruments of legislation are relevant to the successful functioning of the Department of Justice and Constitutional Development:

 National Register for Sex Offenders

-The department has developed the NRSO, which was deployed in 195 courts.
+The Department of Justice and Constitutional Development has developed the NRSO, which was deployed in 195 courts.
 The NRSO was established by an Act of Parliament in 2007.

 Information on whether a person is on the list is available on request, along with the relevant motivation, before any confirmation or information is released.

-The main objective of the Maintenance Act, 1998 (Act 99 of 1998) [PDF], is to facilitate the securing of maintenance money from parents and/or other persons able to maintain maintenance beneficiaries, mainly children, who have a right to maintenance.
+The main objective of the Maintenance Act, 1998 (Act 99 of 1998), is to facilitate the securing of maintenance money from parents and/or other persons able to maintain maintenance beneficiaries, mainly children, who have a right to maintenance.

 Parents and/or guardians must maintain children in the proportion in which they can afford.
 Therefore, both parents and/or sets of families need to take responsibility for the maintenance of the child or children concerned.